Food Media Has A Tokenization Problem — So How Can We Create A More Equitable Future Together?

-This toolkit was compiled by the Studio ATAO team using learnings from our industry discussion series, Experimental Salons and related public panel discussions.
-Studio ATAO is a 501(c)3 nonprofit community organization that creates interdisciplinary, impact-driven content and live experiences to instigate thoughtful conversation and deepen empathy through interpersonal connection.
+This toolkit was compiled by the Studio ATAO team using learnings from our industry discussion series, Experimental Salons, 1:1 interviews, and related public panel discussions.
+Studio ATAO is a 501(c)3 nonprofit community think tank that creates tools and resources empowering individuals, organizations, and policymakers to integrate social impact into their everyday life and work.

 As defined by Merriam Webster, tokenization is: the policy or practice of making only a symbolic effort (as to desegregate)

 Our Salon guests ranged from freelance writers to video producers, assigning editors to branding experts, community activists to professional chefs.
 Our goals for each Salon were:

 Bring together a cross-section of food media professionals who often do not interact regularly and are ready to share candidly on this issue.